TUDelft-books/CSBB-textbook/book/Quarter1/Week1_8.md

 could you do better?
 When giving something to someone else to edit, what do you particularly want help on?

+## Writing Assignment
+### Group:
+Finish the draft of your proposal (2-3 pages)

-### Writing Assignment:
+### Individual

-- What do you think is important in writing a paper with a group?
+What do you think is important in writing a paper with a group?
 How well are you doing those things?
-What\'s being challenging?
+What has been or is being a challenge? (½ page)

 ## References